andrewcooke/ParserCombinator.jl/README.md

 and response - see [design](#design)) for matchers inside a `Trace()` matcher.

-In addition, if the grammar is defined inside a `@with_names` macro, the symbols used to identify various parts of the grammar (the variable name's) are displayed when appropriate.
+In addition, if the grammar is defined inside a `@with_names` macro, the symbols used to identify various parts of the grammar (the variable names) are displayed when appropriate.

 Here's a full example (you can view less by applying `Trace()` to only the